Ci303/foo_vis_milk2_dx11-milkdrop2-fixes/README.md

 # MilkDrop 2 Visualization Component for foobar2000

 Port of Winamp's MilkDrop 2 visualization library from its original DirectX 9 version to use DirectX 11.1.
-MilkDrop 2 takes you flying through visualizations of the soundwaves you're hearing, and uses beat detection to trigger myriad psychedelic effects, creating a rich visual journey through sound.

 ## Maintenance Status